-The C3 photosynthesis module (Section B.1.1) is based on the biochemical model of photosynthesis by Farquhar et al. (1980).
+The C3 photosynthesis module (Section B.2.1) is based on the biochemical model of photosynthesis by Farquhar et al. (1980).
 It determines light absorption, light-limited electron transport, CO_2 -limited carboxylation rate and the resulting gas exchange of CO_2 .
-Light absorption in the photosynthetically active spectrum is calculated within a two-flux approximation (Section B.1.1), following Sellers (1985).
+Light absorption in the photosynthetically active spectrum is calculated within a two-flux approximation (Section B.2.1), following Sellers (1985).
 D&B divides the canopy into several vertical layers of equal LAI, the sum of which constitutes the total canopy LAI.
 In the standard configuration, the number of layers is three.
-The amount of light absorbed and thus available for photosynthesis is dependent on LAI, statistical leaf orientation (assumed to be isotropic) and leaf single-scattering albedo.
-Photosynthetic capacity decreases from top to bottom of the canopy, assuming that decreasing levels of daily-average solar radiation drives decreases in leaf nitrogen content and maximum rates of light-limited photosynthesis.